 Many colleges and grad schools require applicants to pay a fee.

-U.S. News looked at 953 ranked colleges and found that the average application fee was $44.
-It noted that 19 schools charged prices exceeding $75.
-Stanford University in California had the highest application fee, at $90.
+U.S. News & World Report looked at 889 ranked colleges and found that the average application fee was $45.
+It noted that 64 schools charged prices exceeding $75.
+Arkansas Baptist College had the highest application fee, at $100.

-If a student is applying to more than one school (or even just one, for that matter), this cost can not only add up but also be prohibitive for some.
+If a student is applying to more than one school, these costs can not only add up but also be prohibitive for some.

 Ask the College for a Waiver